keicoon/GetYourFaceVideoData-js/README.md

 ### How to get dataset?
 - Get Video from `Youtube`.
 - Get Subtitle from `Google STT`.
-- And this process two steps.
+- And this process has two steps.
     - crawl job
         - Get video list using youtube's channelID.
         - Get video and subtitle(vtt) by `youtube-dl`.